alicialawjy/bubble/README.md

 5. <b>Follow a User</b>
 - Users can follow/unfollow each other via the 'follow'/'unfollow' buttons on user profile pages.
-- Users are not allowed to follow themselves.
+- If the current user is on their own profile, the follow button will not be visible in their page (users cannot follow themselves).
 <br>

 6. <b>Search a User</b>